 The Signal Stations in Connacht and Ulster consisted of stout stone built towers with adjacent signal masts.
 Many of the sites were set within large rectangular enclosures defined by tall stone walls.
 In some cases smaller buildings were also constructed at the signal stations to provide additional space for storage or accommodation.

 In Connacht and Ulster green squares indicate where the signal towers survive to their full height.
 Yellow squares indicate where considerable remains survive.
 Red squares indicate where only low ruins survive.
 Black squares indicate where no traces of a signal tower can now be seen.

 The signal station locations in Munster and Leinster have been marked on the map using the same colour coding.
 Circular shapes show where standard signal stations were located.
 Diamond shapes show where the signal stations were part of more complex barracks sites.
 Star shapes indicate where the signal stations were located at Martello Towers or larger forts.
 Concentric circle symbols indicate where the signal stations were located at existing lighthouses

 Mutton Island Napoleonic Signal Station

-The enclosed signal station on Mutton Island, County Clare, is well preserved.
+The enclosed signal station on Mutton Island, County Clare, is well preserved and stands at the western end.
 It consists of a tall signal tower of the standard design which is complete up to its parapet level.
 The tower is set within a well preserved rectangular enclosure.
 The enclosure features an entrance on its short south eastern side and a rectangular building built against the western corner.